 Cons: With such a high price tag, it's hard to justify the cost.
 Especially when there are cheaper alternatives out there.

-Our Recommendation: If you have the money and want to consistent, high-quality training and support to launch an FBA business, Amazing Selling Machine is hard to pass up.
-But keep reading our review to find much more reasonably priced alternatives.
+Our Recommendation: If you have the money and want consistent, high-quality training, and support to launch an FBA business, Amazing Selling Machine is hard to pass up.

 Would you pay almost $3,500 for a training program that claims to generate $100,000 per month in profit?
 Furthermore, would you believe that such a system even exists?